School of Medicine

-Within the Veterans Aging Cohort Study (VACS), Dr. Park oversees cancer and COVID-19 outcomes research in persons with HIV/AIDS (PWH).
+Within the VACS, Dr. Park oversees cancer and COVID-19 outcomes research in persons with HIV/AIDS (PWH).
 Her research experience has focused on the intersection of cancer and HIV, examining epidemiologic methods for cancer research, cancer incidence trends, and cancer (particularly hepatocellular carcinoma) prevention in PWH.
 Dr. Park is an experienced epidemiologist, skilled in "big data" observational research, survival analysis, and SAS programming.
 She teaches courses in computing, data management, and epidemiologic analysis methods.
 Her prior experience includes research at the Yale School of Medicine and at the Center for Biostatistics in AIDS Research (CBAR) at the Harvard School of Public Health.

 Previously, Dr. Park was one of the leaders of the Stanford Center for Population Health Sciences (PHS).
 PHS aims to improve the health of populations by bringing together diverse disciplines and data to understand and address social, environmental, behavioral, and biological factors.
 She oversaw all of the educational and training initiatives at PHS and was one of the founding directors of the PHS Data Center and PHS Postdoctoral Fellowship program.

 George DeForest Barnett Professor of Medicine and Professor of Epidemiology and Population Health